-- 1. At the top of the Favorites pane, click the ⊆ button to display the Remove Selected button. - Select the check box to the left of the favorite request to be removed.
-Selecting a favorite request, instead of the check box, displays the New Access Request dialog to edit and submit the access request. - 3.
+- 1. At the top of the Favorites pane, click the ⊆ button to display the Remove Selected button. - 2.
+Select the check box to the left of the favorite request to be removed. - 3.
 Click the Remove Selected button. - 4.
 Select Yes to confirm.